astridha/Decimal/README.md

 #### No verbose type or class declaration

 The Decimal type can be used much idiomatically like any other numeric type, just with the extension *".Dc"*.
-Like *5.Dc* or *17.48.Dc*.
+Simply use this like *5.Dc* or *17.48.Dc*.
 Or use a numeric String constructor like *"1228573.68".Dc* or *"12_28_573.68".Dc*.

-When giving many decimal places, e.g. *15.000000000000001.Dc* (15 decimal places), rounding errors might occur
-because of the inaccuracy and rounding problems of Float and Double numbers.
+The latter avoids the Float/Double inaccuracy problems which might arise with big numbers.
-Better use: *"15.000000000000001".Dc*.
-This avoids the Float/Double problems.

-#### Arithmetical Operators are working
+#### Common Arithmetical Operators are working

 Use arithmetical operators conveniently, like
 *(7.5.Dc + 8.5.Dc) / 3.Dc*